 At the time of writing, the assessment of the applicants viability report has yet to be concluded.
-Thus at the moment, whilst point 1 above has been complied with, point 6 of the policy BL7 regards the provision of affordable housing has not been complied with.
+Thus at the moment, whilst point 1 above has been complie 60 f of the policy BL7 regards the provision of affordable housing has not been complied with.
 The Council Housing Officer has requested 30 percent affordable housing, and this remains the position until the outcome of the viability assessment is known.